 Meaning and History

 The name Foo Fighters was chosen quite by accident and, as Dave Grohl later admitted, was not very successful.
 The fact is that the former Nirvana drummer did not originally plan to create a band.
 He just wanted to record an album of the songs he managed to compose during his time in the cult grunge band.
 The musician did not show these lyrics to anyone because he was unsure of their quality.
 After the collapse of Nirvana, he decided not to pursue a career as a drummer but to release his own 15 songs.
-He had to perform every vocal and play almost every instrument to avoid involving anyone in the project.
+He had to perform all the vocals and play almost every instrument to avoid involving anyone in the project.
 For complete anonymity, Dave did not mention his name on the cover.
-Instead, he called the album Foo Fighters, hoping that the plurality would make listeners think that a whole group of musicians worked on the songs.
+Instead, he called the album Foo Fighters, hoping the plural would make listeners think a whole group of musicians worked on the songs.

 The phrase “foo fighter” is a term used during WW2 to refer to UFOs flying over a war zone.
 After the first album’s success, the name was moved to a rock band formed by Dave Grohl.
 As the former Nirvana drummer later admitted, if he had planned to form a band in advance, he would have chosen a completely different name.
 But the Foo Fighters logos changed constantly, and each time they were wordmarks with a different design.
 The modern version first appeared on the sixth album, Echoes, Silence, Patience & Grace, released in 2007.